photoprism/photoprism-docs/docs/known-issues.md

 ### JPEG Size Limit

-RawTherapee cannot be used to convert RAWs if you want to limit the size of JPEGs.
-In general, when converting RAW files, the size of the generated JPEG images can be limited using the environment variable `PHOTOPRISM_JPEG_SIZE` or the CLI parameter `--jpeg-size`.
-However, this does not work with RawTherapee because, unlike Darktable, it does not support CLI options for limiting JPEG size:
+RawTherapee and "heif-convert" cannot limit the resolution of JPEG files when converting files from other formats such as RAW, DNG, HEIC or AVIF.
+In general, when converting images, the resolution of the generated JPEG files can be limited with the environment variable `PHOTOPRISM_JPEG_SIZE` or the CLI parameter `--jpeg-size`.

+However, this does not work with certain converters because, unlike Darktable, they do not support CLI options to limit JPEG size:

 - [RAW: PHOTOPRISM_JPEG_SIZE is ignored when converting RAW with RawTherapee #2446](https://github.com/photoprism/photoprism/issues/2446)

-It would also be bad for indexing performance if PhotoPrism downsized the generated file after converting it with RawTherapee.
-As a result, this option is ignored when converting a RAW file with RawTherapee.
-Whether RawTherapee is used depends on additional settings such as `PHOTOPRISM_DARKTABLE_BLACKLIST` (default: "dng,cr3") and `PHOTOPRISM_DISABLE_DARKTABLE` (default: "false").
+It would probably also hurt indexing performance and image quality if PhotoPrism reduced the size of the generated file after conversion, for example, by using a temporary file.

+As a result, this option is ignored when generating JPEG files with these converters.
+Whether RawTherapee or "heif-convert" are used depends on additional settings such as `PHOTOPRISM_DARKTABLE_BLACKLIST`, `PHOTOPRISM_DISABLE_DARKTABLE`, `PHOTOPRISM_RAWTHERAPEE_BLACKLIST`, and `PHOTOPRISM_DISABLE_RAWTHERAPEE`.

 ## Reporting Bugs ##